Skip to content

 Partner selection is product work

-Evaluating 3 vendors wasn't procurement — it was product strategy.
-The scoring framework (tech, API, roadmap, overlap) was the same framework you'd use for build vs buy.
+Evaluating 3 vendors was product strategy, not procurement.
+The scoring framework (tech, API, roadmap, overlap) was the same one you'd use for build vs buy.

 Zero-to-one requires a different PM muscle

-Going from nothing to a working pilot in 5 months required PM skills that maintenance mode never exercises: ambiguity tolerance, vendor negotiation, stakeholder alignment without data.
+Going from nothing to a working pilot in 5 months required PM skills that maintenance mode never exercises: ambiguity tolerance, vendor negotiation, getting stakeholders on the same page without data.

 These cases tell the how.
 For the who, there's the about page.
 If you want to talk, write me.